 Once more I asked them to use the game plan we employed against the WHITES earlier that day.

 When the final buzzer for that game sounded, the BLUES raised their hands in triumph.

 The winner-take-all match was scheduled to be played at 1:00 PM giving both teams just one hour to rest.
 My players had a light meal and I bought for them energy drinks (Lipovitan).
-Then, we again prayed… harder… for we all knew that it would take a miracle and a miraculous performance from them to win a third straight game (twice) against the BLACKS who had more players and fresher legs.
+Then, we again prayed… harder… for we all knew that it would take a miraculous performance from them to win a third straight game (twice) against the BLACKS who had more players and fresher legs.

 My players were very tired having played twice in the morning that day.
 Fatigue was one of the two formidable opponents they needed to contend with that afternoon the second one being the strong and determined team BLACK aching to avenge their defeat and continue their winning tradition.

 However, neither fatigue nor the strong determination of their opponents could prevent the BLUE team from realizing their victorious date with destiny.

 The BLUES vanquished the BLACKS, crowned themselves the school’s Sportsfest 2000 Basketball-Men champions and handed me my first (and sweetest) championship as a basketball coach.

 Thank you Niño, Hector, Ramon, Irish, Edward, Ruel, Rommel, Rowell, Arnold, Jaysan, Francis, Ivan, Angelo, Audie, and Sir Jyx.
 But remember…it was GOD who made it possible for us.